VCityTeam/UD-SV/Vocabulary/Readme.md

  * Requirement 2: "The system shall be able to visualize up to 1024 building (for the 3D model)."

 ---

+## Feature
+"**abstraction of real world phenomena** NOTE: A feature may occur as a type or an instance.
+Feature type or feature instance should be used when only one is meant.[Victoria Terminology Harmonization Meeting]This class describes how a feature class shall be constructed in an Application Schema.
+In accordance with the conformance clause of the standard, instances of this class are instanciated as feature classes in an Application Schema" - ISO 19101

 ## Data Modelling
 In *[Klein 1987] H. K. Klein and R. A. Hirschheim, “A Comparative Framework of Data Modelling Paradigms and Approaches,” The Computer Journal, vol. 30, no. 1, pp. 8–15, Jan.
 1987, doi: 10.1093/comjnl/30.1.8.* data modelling is defined as: